Life Transitions Therapy From Mental Health Experts in the Twin Cities, MN, Area

 Cognitive Behavioral Therapy (CBT)

 Cognitive behavioral therapy helps individuals identify unhelpful thought patterns and behaviors and replace them with healthier, more balanced perspectives.
-CBT encourages clients to recognize how thoughts influence emotions and actions, providing practical ways to manage stress and uncertainty.
+CBT encourages clients to recognize how thoughts influence emotions and actions, and to provide practical ways to manage stress and uncertainty.

 Mindfulness Practices